School admission appeals

 All parents have the right to appeal if they are not offered a place at their preferred school.

-This leaflet (PDF 541.7KB) explains how to appeal and how the appeal process works.
+Download our guidance notes for parents (PDF 134.9KB) , which explain how to appeal and how the appeal process works.

 Please read this carefully before filling in your appeal form